 Inside each cosmic egg is an apparatus specifically and scientifically designed for this purpose.
-It captures gamma rays — the highest-energy particles from space — using a design similar to a Geiger counter.
+It captures gamma rays using a design similar to a Geiger counter.
 The cosmic eggs detect gamma rays and respond with lights, whispers, and ASMR-like sounds, revealing mysterious “messages” from the universe.

 Inspired by the Overview Effect, the profound shift of perspective astronauts experience when viewing Earth from space, the installation challenges participants to move beyond borders and divisions.
 What might the universe teach us about our shared existence when seen from this perspective?
 These reimagined geographies, combined with the cosmic messages, invite us to reconsider how we live, divide, and connect.